Benford's Law and Continuous Dependent Random Variables: Proof of Theorem : Determinant Expansion

 \section{Proof of Theorem \ref{thm:detpiecesbenford}: Determinant Expansion}

 The techniques introduced to prove that the continuous stick decomposition processes result in Benford behavior can be applied to a variety of dependent systems.
 To show this, we prove that the $n!$ terms of a matrix determinant expansion follow Benford's Law in the limit as long as the matrix entries are independent, identically distributed nice random variables.
 As the proof is similar to our previous results, we content ourselves with sketching the arguments, highlighting where the differences occur.
+See \cite{MaMil} for additional examples of Benford behavior in matrix ensembles.

 Consider an $n \times n$ matrix $A$ with independent identically distributed entries $a_{pq}$ drawn from a continuous real valued density $f(x)$.
 Without loss of generality, we may assume that all entries of $A$ are non-negative.
 For $1 \leq i \leq n!$, let $X_{i,n}$ be the $i$\textsuperscript{\rm th} term in the determinant expansion of $A$.
 Thus $X_{i,n}=\prod_{p=1}^n a_{p\sigma_i(p)}$ where the $\sigma_i$'s are the $n!$ permutation functions on $\{1, \dots, n\}$.